 Those living in the area are also ethnically diverse and well-educated; Kansas City has the second-largest Sudanese population in the U.S., along with a strong Hispanic and Latino community concentrated heavily in the northeast region and southwest area of downtown.
 Not to mention, 37.5% of residents have a Bachelor’s degree or higher, which is about 25% higher than Missouri and 10% higher than the national average.
 The city also has a large Irish-American community, as the Irish were one of the first large groups to immigrate and settle in the area.
 With a diverse population with many backgrounds, there’s the opportunity to tap into new communities when it comes to rental property.

-The job market in the area you plan on buying a property in is a good indication of the economy and what your tenants can afford.
+The job market in the area you plan on buying a property in is a good indication of the economy and what your residents can afford.
 It can also help you determine if the location has strong growth potential.
 Kansas City has a balanced mix of white- and blue-collar workers, with many people working as professionals, sales and office workers, and service providers.
 Some of the leading industries in the area include healthcare, trade, transportation, and manufacturing, with the average annual salary in Kansas City sitting at $54,530.

 According to U.S. News and World Report, Kansas City has an unemployment rate of 6.4%, which is lower than the national average, and has a healthier job market compared to similarly-sized metropolitan areas.
 The city is also a popular place for young professionals, as it was ranked second on CNBC’s list of U.S. cities with high-paying jobs and a low cost of living.
 Many single, educated career-starters live in Kansas City for this reason, along with the plethora of social activities in the area.

 Kansas City has over 240 neighborhoods, and each has its own history, charm, and attractions.
-The neighborhood you buy a property in will impact the type of tenants you attract, along with your growth potential and how much you’ll be able to charge for rent.
+The neighborhood you buy a property in will impact the type of residents you attract, along with your growth potential and how much you’ll be able to charge for rent.
 If you’re trying to determine where to invest in Kansas City, here are some of the top neighborhoods to consider.